Description

 Diameter: 31 mm

-Copper plated, lead-free pewter, hand finished patina, made in the USA.
+Copper-plated, lead-free hand patinaed, made in the USA.

-Packaged in a coin collecting flip with the description of coin printed on flip insert.
+Packaged in a coin collecting flip with the description of the coin printed on the flip insert.

 Reviews